Saint Chrysogonus

 About the 6th century arose a legend of the martyr that made him a Roman and brought him into relation with Saint Anastasia, evidently to explain the veneration of Chrysogonus in the Roman church that bears his name.
-According to this legend, Chrysogonus, at first a functionary of the vicarius Urbis, was the Christian teacher of Anastasia, the daughter of the noble Roman Praetextatus.
+According to holy tradition, Chrysogonus was a knight in the Roman army and functionary of the vicarius Urbis, and the Christian teacher of Anastasia, the daughter of the noble Roman Praetextatus.
 Being thrown into prison during the persecution of Diocletian, he comforted by his letters the severely afflicted Anastasia.
 By order of Diocletian, Chrysogonus was brought before the emperor at Aquileia, condemned to death, and beheaded.
 His corpse, thrown into the sea, was washed ashore and buried by the aged priest Zoilus who is also the patron saint of Zadar.
 In the legend the death of the saint is placed on 23 November.
 The Catholic Church celebrates him on 24 November, the anniversary of the dedication of the church that bears his name.
 The Eastern Orthodox Church celebrates his feast day on 22 December together with his spiritual daughter Saint Anastasia of Sirmium.

 St Chrysogonus is one of the saints mentioned during the Commemoration of the Living in the Roman Canon.
+He is invoked in the Canon of the Mass in the prayer known as the Communicantes (from the first Latin word of the prayer):

+"In communion with the whole Church, they venerate above all others the memory of the glorious ever-virgin Mary, Mother of our God and Lord, Jesus Christ, then of blessed Joseph, husband of the Virgin, your blessed Apostles and Martyrs, Peter and Paul, Andrew, James, ...Chrysogonus, John and Paul, Cosmas and Damian and all your Saints: grant through their merits and prayers that in all things we may be defended by the help of your protection."